See all chapters of A Guide to Solvency II.

 Treatment in Method 1 Calculation of Ring-Fenced Funds and Matching Adjustment Portfolios

-Minimum Capital Requirement (MCR) Under Method 1
+Minimum Capital Requirement Under Method 1

 For groups using Method 1, the sum of solo MCRs (the group MCR floor) can potentially prove to be higher than the group SCR, which has the effect of, in practice, limiting the diversification benefits available under Method 1.

-5. Group Solvency Calculations: Method 2 (Deduction and Aggregation Method)
+5. Group Solvency Calculation: Method 2

 Method 2 calculates the group solvency requirement based on the accounts of the solo entities.
 It is calculated by comparing: